hellohaptik/docs_haptik/docs/external-chat-tool/security.md

 ```

  > Please ensure that the timestamp value is an ISO 8601 formatted string, for example `2019-05-13T12:34:56Z`.
+ > The time is expected to be in the UTC timezone.
+(As indicated by the *Z* in the timestamp string.)

 *We return HTTP error code `400 Bad Request`, to reject requests in which the timestamp falls outside the tolerance.*